laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 **• Distribution provisioning profile**: There are three different ways of distribution, each for a different use case.
 Each distribution profile is linked to a distribution certificate, and will be invalid when the certificate expires.

-   1. Ad-Hoc: Just like development profiles, it contains a whitelist of devices the app can be installed to.
+   **1. Ad-Hoc**: Just like development profiles, it contains a whitelist of devices the app can be installed to.
 This type of profile can be used for beta testing on 100 devices per year.
 For a smoother experience and up to 1000 distinct users, you can use Apple's newly acquired TestFlight service.
 Supertop offers a good summary of its advantages and issues.

-   2. App Store: This profile has no list of allowed devices, as anyone can install it through Apple's official distribution channel.
+   **2. App Store**: This profile has no list of allowed devices, as anyone can install it through Apple's official distribution channel.
 This profile is required for all App Store releases.

-   3. Enterprise: Just like App Store, there is no device whitelist, and the app can be installed by anyone with access to the enterprise's internal "app store", which can be just a website with links.
+   **3. Enterprise**: Just like App Store, there is no device whitelist, and the app can be installed by anyone with access to the enterprise's internal "app store", which can be just a website with links.
 This profile is available only on Enterprise accounts.

+To sync all certificates and profiles to your machine, go to Accounts in Xcode's Preferences, add your Apple ID if needed, and double-click your team name.
+There is a refresh button at the bottom, but sometimes you just need to restart Xcode to make everything show up.

 ## Author